neilmontgomery/bowls_scorekeeper/README.md

 4. Shots against.

 The next game's matchups are based on this ranking.

+The workbook requires macros to be enabled and a version of Excel that supports macros.
+So, it does not work on mobile devices (smartphones and tablets.)

+The goals of the workbook are efficiency (so that bowlers are not left sitting and waiting for interim and final results) and accuracy.

 The workbook assists the drawmaster by warning when an inconsistent set of game scores has been entered, and when a team is assigned the same rink more than once.